ZhgChg.Li

 Development running on physical devices and Distribution Ad Hoc internal testing can only be used on registered devices.

-Limit: 100; including cancellations, the quota resets only at the start of each annual billing cycle.
+Limit: 100; including cancellations, the quota will only refresh after each annual billing cycle.

 Combination of Certificates + Identifiers + Devices Relationships.

-• Development — The provisioning profile used during the development phase.
-It is required for running tests on physical devices.
-The profile includes the relationship between Certificates, Identifiers, and Devices.
+• Development — Provisioning profiles used during the development phase.
+Required for testing on physical devices.
+Profiles include the relationship between Certificates, Identifiers, and Devices.

-• Ad Hoc — A provisioning profile for internal testing (e.g., Deploy to Firebase App Distribution), containing the relationship between Certificates, Identifiers, and Devices.
+• Ad Hoc — A provisioning profile for internal testing (e.g., Deploy to Firebase App Distribution), which includes the relationship between Certificates, Identifiers, and Devices.

-• App Store — The provisioning profile used for packaging and uploading to the App Store / TestFlight, containing the relationship between Certificates and Identifiers.
+• App Store — Provisioning profiles used for packaging and uploading to the App Store / TestFlight, containing the relationship between Certificates and Identifiers.

 Format: .mobileprovision

-Note: A Profile is just a description file that defines relationships; it does not contain the actual certificate.
+Note: A Profile is simply a description file that defines relationships; it does not contain the actual certificate.

 Summary

-Based on the above, to build on a clean machine without logging into the Xcode Apple Account for a physical device (Development Certificate) or to perform Archive packaging (Distribution Certificate), you must have two files:
+In summary, to build for a physical device (Development Certificate) or perform Archive packaging (Distribution Certificate) on a clean machine without logging into the Xcode Apple Account, you must have two files:

 • .mobileprovision Provisioning Profile: Describes the relationship between Certificates, Identifiers, and Devices.

-• .p12 Certificate: The physical certificate (exported from the original computer where the certificate was created).
+• .p12 Certificate: The actual certificate file (exported from the original machine where the certificate was created).

 open /System/Library/CoreServices/Applications/Keychain\ Access.app